dyne/Zenroom/docs/onepage.md

 create jws signature of ''
-create jws signature of header '' and payload '' create jws signature using ecdh signature in '' create '' public key from did document '' create serviceEndpoint of '' create verificationMethod of '' get verification method in '' set verification method in '' to '' sign verifiable credential named '' verify did document named '' verify did document named '' is signed by '' verify '' has a jws signature in '' verify json web token in '' using '' verify jws signature in '' verify jws signature of ''
+create jws signature of header '' and payload '' create jws signature using ecdh signature in '' create serviceEndpoint of '' create verificationMethod of '' get verification method in '' set verification method in '' to '' sign verifiable credential named '' verify '' has a jws signature in '' verify did document named '' verify did document named '' is signed by '' verify json web token in '' using '' verify jws signature in '' verify jws signature of ''